Cannery Row (film): Plot

-The story is about the skid row denizens of Monterey, California, during World War II.
-As declining fish stocks are shutting down a previously rich fishery and the dependent canning industry, bums and prostitutes lead colorful and adventurous lives in a balmy seaside setting.

-Doc, a self-employed marine biologist, lives in a dockside warehouse and researches octopuses.
-Suzy DeSoto, a girl from the local bordello, is working there only out of necessity.
+During World War II, declining fish stocks lead to the shutdown of the fishing and canning industry in Monterey, California.
+The bums and prostitutes living on the city's skid row lead colorful and adventurous lives in a balmy seaside setting.
+Eddie "Doc" Daniels, a self-employed marine biologist, lives in a dockside warehouse and researches octopuses.
+Suzy DeSoto, works at the local bordello only out of necessity.

 A collection of linked vignettes describes life on Cannery Row.
-It is depicted as an impoverished area inhabited by a motley band of people who have experienced failures, but somehow have found their niche and a community of strangely kindred souls.

-Doc and Suzy don't quite fit in, but are accepted.
-Mac and the boys gather frogs and sell them to give a surprise party for Doc, which turns into a brawl and breaks the tank housing Doc's octopus collection.
-To make amends, they buy Doc a present of a microscope but mistakenly get him a telescope, instead.
+It is depicted as an impoverished area inhabited by a motley band of people who have experienced failures, but somehow have found their niche among strangely kindred souls.
+Doc and Suzy do not quite fit in, but are accepted.
+Mack and the boys gather frogs and sell them to give a surprise party for Doc, which turns into a brawl and breaks the tank housing Doc's octopus collection.
+To make amends, they decide to gift him with a microscope, but mistakenly purchase a telescope.

 A deeper mystery revolves around why Doc stays in Cannery Row.
 Suzy discovers that Doc was once a professional baseball pitcher but quit.

-Another character, the Seer, spends his days playing his horn.
+Another character, Maxie Baker - known locally as "The Seer" - spends his days playing his trumpet on the beach.
 He depends on the gifts that mysteriously appear, such as groceries.
-Suzy eventually learns that the Seer is a former baseball player whom Doc injured with a pitch to the head, and now Doc takes care of him.
+Suzy eventually learns that the Seer is a former baseball player whom Doc injured with a pitch to the head; Doc has been looking after him.
 Doc and Suzy ultimately find love.